Gilbert’s syndrome

 What is Gilbert’s syndrome?

 Gilbert’s syndrome is a common liver condition.
-It can run in families and is considered to be harmless.
+It can run in families and does not usually cause serious problems.

 The information on this page is for adults with the condition.
 You can find information for children and young people on the Children’s Liver Disease Foundation page here.